16aburnett/AmyScript/README.md

 Running An AmyAssembly Program
 ==============================
-AmyAssembly is an interpreted language.

-First navigate to the amyAssemblyInterpreter directory.
-You can write your code in a file and use the below command to execute it (or use the AmyAssembly generated from the AmyScript compiler).
-This implementation is written in python 3.8 so make sure you use python 3.8 or higher to run the interpreter.
+AmyAssembly can be executed using the AmyAssembly Interpreter (amyasmi).

 Documentation coming soon.
 ```
-$ python3 amyAssemblyInterpreter.py yourFile.amy.assembly
+$ amyasmi yourFile.amy.assembly
 ```

 Sample AmyAssembly Program